 Please note that referees are meant to offer their professional opinion on scholarly achievement, not a personal perspective.
 Friends, mentors, present or former teachers and supervisors will be considered in conflict.
-Candidates are welcome to submit letters of support from these individuals, which will be classified as colleague letters but do not count towards the required letters of reference.

 External referees establish the candidate’s reputation nationally or internationally, help to frame the value-add of his/her work, and place the candidate in context of their peers and the expectations for promotion at other universities.

 In order to write on a candidate’s behalf, external referees must be:

 - at arm's length - no collaboration (e.g. publications or research grants) in the past five years

 - senior experts in the academic field